pfzhan/kylin/website/docs/quickstart/intro.md

     date: 09/13/2022
 ---

 In this guide, we will explain how to quickly install and start Kylin 5.

-Before proceeding, please make sure the [Prerequisite](../deployment/on-premises/prerequisite.md) is met.
+Before you begin, ensure you have met the [Prerequisites](../deployment/on-premises/prerequisite.md).

 ## <span id="docker">Play Kylin in docker</span>

-If we want to learn what new features did Kylin 5 provided, and you only have a laptop, we recommend you to pulling the docker image and check the [standalone image in dockerhub](https://hub.docker.com/r/apachekylin/apache-kylin-standalone) .
+To explore new features in Kylin 5 on a laptop, we recommend pulling the Docker image and checking the [Apache Kylin Standalone Image on Docker Hub](https://hub.docker.com/r/apachekylin/apache-kylin-standalone).

 ```shell
 docker pull apachekylin/apache-kylin-standalone:5.0.0-GA